street-devs/nest-monorepos/README.md

 - Visit the [NestJS Documentation](https://docs.nestjs.com) to learn more about the framework.
 - Visit the [NestJS - Workspaces - Monorepo mode](https://docs.nestjs.com/cli/monorepo#monorepo-mode) to learn more about the supported monorepo mode by NestJS.

+## Relevant modules
+- [ExceptionsModule](https://github.com/street-devs/nest-monorepos/wiki/ExceptionsModule): offers global exception handling for HTTP and GraphQL contexts in a NestJS application.
+It allows for customization to execute additional operations before and after exception transformations.
+Here’s a quick guide on how to use and tailor the module to your needs.
+- [GlobalApplication](https://github.com/street-devs/nest-monorepos/wiki/GlobalApplication): a utility that simplifies the bootstrapping of a NestJS application.
+It offers a structured approach to initializing and managing the application’s lifecycle, including handling CORS options and executing pre/post startup hooks.
+This class ensures the app is bootstrapped only once and provides easy access to the app instance, URL, and directory details throughout its lifecycle.
+- [BaseNestAppModule](https://github.com/street-devs/nest-monorepos/wiki/BaseNestAppModule): a flexible, modular utility that integrates advanced logging, request tracing, and API response transformations into your NestJS application.
+It utilizes `nestjs-pino` for powerful logging and includes interceptors and services to improve observability, structured logging, and monitoring.

+## Dependencies
+- [nestjs-form-data](https://www.npmjs.com/package/nestjs-form-data): a NestJS middleware for handling `multipart/form-data`, which is primarily used for uploading files.
+- [nestjs-pino](https://www.npmjs.com/package/nestjs-pino): Platform agnostic logger for NestJS based on Pino with REQUEST CONTEXT IN EVERY LOG.

 ## Project setup

 ```bash